-Logos make your company stand out, help spread brand recognition, and become the first thing your audience associates with your brand.
+Logos make your business stand out, help spread brand recognition, and become the first thing your audience associates with your brand.

 That being said, small business owners make logo design mistakes right and left, and a logo that’s a total fail can hurt – rather than help – your brand.
 Once a logo is out there, anyone can see it, spread it, and criticize it, and you wouldn’t want an unsightly or embarrassing company logo to be permanently ingrained in public memory.

-To help you develop a logo of your own—and to gauge whether or not your logo will be successful—here are 15 examples of where company logos went wrong.
+To help you design a business logo of your own—and to gauge whether or not your logo will be successful—here are 15 examples of where business logos went wrong.

 In the current era of environmentalism, Sherwin Williams’s “Cover the Earth” logo gets an earful of criticism.